0x80/mono-ts/README.md

   writes, pubsub events etc.
 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint.
 This package also illustrates how to use secrets.

+## Prettier + ESLint vs Biome

+I have switched from using Prettier + ESLint to Biome, because it is much faster but it seems it is not a full replacement yet.

+Biome (as of v2.2) does not have the type-aware rules that typescript-eslint provides.
+I find those rules the most valuable, and this is holding me back from using Biome on a large codebase.

+Most notably, the `noFloatingPromises` rule does not seem to be working reliably yet.

+Things I miss from Prettier are:

+- Markdown formatting
+- JSDoc formatting (via plugin)

+For this reason I have kept prettier for markdown formatting.
+For JSDoc formatting I have no solution yet.

+If you want to see a working (shared) ESLint configuration, just hop back a few commits to before Biome was introduced.

 ## Firebase